UC Davis Logo

 Meaning and history

 The visual identity of UC Davis demonstrates an attitude toward learning.
-The university puts it above the other tasks usually assigned to American universities because it even has a doctoral program.
+The university places it above other tasks usually assigned to American universities because it even offers a doctoral program.
 If you focus only on identity, you can trace its movement from traditionalism to modernism.
-That is why the letters in the logo look like large geometric shapes, while the seal, on the contrary, contains a set of classic elements.
+That is why the letters in the logo look like large geometric shapes, whereas the seal, by contrast, features classic elements.
 Among them are a book, a star, rays, and a ribbon.

 The unifying factor of the UC Davis seal and logo is color.
 The university’s sign is golden yellow, too.
 Otherwise, they are completely different.
-In particular, the logo presents the university’s name in an abbreviated version.
-The abbreviation “UC” is typed in thin glyphs with sides of different widths.
+In particular, the logo abbreviates the university’s name.
+The abbreviation “UC” is typeset with thin glyphs whose sides have different widths.
 It is written in antiqua.
-The word “Davis,” on the other hand, consists of very bold letters with massive feet.
+The word “Davis,” on the other hand, is written in very bold letters with massive feet.
 It makes use of the grotesque.
 The background of the text is a neutral white color.
 There are no geometric frames.
-The characters stand close to each other, and to prevent the words from merging, the designers combined the different thicknesses of the glyphs.
+The characters stand close together, and to prevent the words from merging, the designers combined different glyph thicknesses.

 What is UC Davis?

 The UC Davis seal reflects the paramount importance of education to the institution’s administration.
 It underscores that an institution of higher learning brings enlightenment and lights the light of reason.
-And UCD is also a guiding star leading to a bright future.
+And UCD is also a guiding star on the path to a bright future.
 All these ideas are expressed through the simple image of a five-pointed star at the top.
 Thanks to the one-sided shadows that the designers added, it has sharp edges.
-There are also thin straight stripes pointing in different directions.
+There are also thin, straight stripes pointing in different directions.

-In the background, in the center, an open book is entwined with a ribbon, where the university’s slogan is written in English.
+In the background, in the center, an open book is entwined with a ribbon bearing the university’s slogan in English.
 It seems to connect all the details into a whole and promotes the concept that learning is light.
-The design is made with narrow lines of golden color.
+The design features narrow golden lines.
 A wide blue stripe with the full name of the institution of higher learning surrounds the middle.
 A bold dot separates each word.
 The letters are colored yellow.
 The font in the inscription is uppercase, with miniature sharp serifs.
-The seal is taken in a ring of many small circles and separated from the center by a small white space.
+The seal is composed of a ring of many small circles, separated from the center by a small white space.

 Font and Colors